 Small businesses are the engine of the Canadian economy.
 As a result, there’s a strong imperative to provide credit that will contribute to the growth of small businesses in Canada — which means lenders must understand their credit behaviour within the context of broader economic trends and regional influences.
-TransUnion Canada’s Fall 2019 Business Lending Barometer shows signs of healthy growth for the most part, as business take on credit to fund their cash flow and future development, and delinquencies remain relatively low.
+TransUnion Canada’s Fall 2019 Business Lending Barometer shows signs of healthy growth for the most part, as businesses take on credit to fund their cash flow and future development, and delinquencies remain relatively low.

 There’s been a healthy growth in business lending over the last year, as evidenced by an increase in the number of businesses that have been extended credit.
 The number of open credit lines is up, too: 5.4% year-on-year as of September 2019 — a sign of confidence on the part of lenders.